Last amended April 29, 2015

 The Code applies to all directors, officers and employees of Barnes & Noble.
 It covers a wide range of business practices and procedures.
 It does not cover every ethics and compliance issue that may arise, but it sets out basic principles to guide you.
-Additional policies and procedures that supplement the policies in the Code are in the Bookseller Handbook and in the Reference Center on Barnes & Noble Inside.
+Additional policies and procedures that supplement the policies in the Code are in the Employee Handbook and in the Reference Center on Barnes & Noble Inside.

 In doing your work for Barnes & Noble, you must follow the highest ethical standards and make every effort to avoid even the appearance of improper behavior.
 In addition, you are responsible for: